anne1994/pngtojpeg/README.md

 # pngtojpeg
-converting multiple png images in subfolders images to jpg and saving them preserving the file system hierarchy
+converting multiple png images in subfolders to jpg and saving them preserving the file system hierarchy

 my file hierarchy: